DumbWareio/DumbDo/README.md

 ## Contributing

 This is meant to be a simple application.
 If you're writing complex code to solve a simple problem, you're probably doing it wrong.
 Keep it dumb, keep it simple.

+## License

+The project on which this one is based ([DumbDo](https://github.com/DumbWareio/DumbDo)) is licensed under the GPL-3.0 License.
+This project is a derivative work and is also licensed under the GPL-3.0 License.

+Modifications to the original code are made to change the use of the application from a todo list to a pastebin.
+As such, references to "todo" have been replaced with "item" or "items" throughout the codebase.
+Some branding has been changed to "DumbBin" instead of "DumbDo".
+Also, a copy to clipboard button has been added to the item view.